Our Declaration

 Apart from our plans for the UK’s democracy, we’re preparing our biggest action plans yet.
 This summer, when the heat is unbearable, the grass is dry and water is rationed, we’ll be taking action at airports to shine a bright light on the biggest consumers of oil and gas and bring the people into resistance with us.
 More details are coming soon…

-• Opens in a news pageNewsletter January 2024
+• Opens in a new pageNewsletter January 2024

 letztegeneration.org